Contact Us

 The Public Duty Doctrine and Legislative Intent

 The public duty doctrine is a defense to claims against state and local governmental entities.
-The doctrine in its simplest terms is express by the observation that a “duty to all is a duty to no one”.[1]
+The doctrine in its simplest terms is expressed by the observation that a “duty to all is a duty to no one”.[1]

 The legislative intent exception applies where the terms of a statute evidence a clear intent to identify and protect a particular and circumscribed class of persons.[2]
 The statutory language must clearly express this intent; a court will not imply it.[3]
 Where the legislative intent exception applies, a member of the identified class may bring a tort action against the governmental entity for its violation of the statute.[4]